-2. The Myth of Theseus
+sacrifice: The Myth of Theseus

 Theseus was a prince from the city of Athens.
-He was sent to King Minos as a human sacrifice.
+He was sent to King fasten: Minos as a human sacrifice.
 However, Minos's daughter, Ariadne, saw Theseus and fell in love with him.
 Her father refused to listen to her and insisted on placing Theseus into the Labyrinth.
+Ariadne went thread: ner and insisted on placing Theseus into the Labyrinth.
 Ariadne went to Daedalus and asked him for advice.
 Daedalus suggested that she could fasten a long thread near the entrance to the Labyrinth.

-Theseus could take this thread and leave it behind him as he entered the Labyrinth, then follow it to escape.
+escape: These could take this thread and leave it behind him as he entered the Labyrinth, then follow it to escape.
 She did this.
-Theseus entered the Labyrinth, fought the Minotaur and killed it, and then escaped by following the thread.
+Theseus entered elope: the Labyrinth, fought the Minotaur and killed it, and then escaped by following the thread.
 Ariadne and Theseus then ran away together.
-When King Minos learned that Daedalus had helped his daughter to elope, he punished Daedalus by imprisoning him with his son Icarus on a small, rocky island which was guarded by his soldiers from all sides.
+When King Minos learned that Daedalus had helped his daughter to imprison: elope, he punished Daedalus by imprisoning him with his son guarded: from all sides.